NHSDigital/screening-terraform-bss/README.md

   - [Contacts](#contacts)
   - [Licence](#licence)

+## Dev Environment use

+The development environment consists of three parts:
+- Postgres Database
+- Containerised App
+- Elasticache Cache

+The database can be created and destroyed by using the [Github Action](https://github.com/NHSDigital/screening-terraform-bss/actions/workflows/create-user-database.yaml) If you don't have your shortcode in the list then it will need to be added to the list on line 17 of

 ## Setup

 To use this repository first you will need to clone it down to your local machine, you should use the `ssh` option for this if you wish to contribute back to the project.